Conditions of Carriage

 - Carriage of TVs shall also be governed by other applicable terms and conditions contained in Conditions of Carriage with regard to carriage of fragile items, etc.

-IndiGo will charge a fee of INR 5000/- per fire arm, air gun and/or ammunition per guest (inclusive of GST, if applicable) for additional services provided during handling and carriage of fire arm, air gun or ammunition in their checked in baggage.
-Carriage of fire arms is subject to production by Customer of all clearances and permissions required by regulators or under applicable laws.
+Subject to the abovementioned restriction, and except as otherwise provided in these Conditions of Carriage, IndiGo will charge a fee of INR 5000/- per fire arm, air gun and/or ammunition per Customer (inclusive of GST, if applicable) for additional services provided during handling and carriage of fire arm, air gun or ammunition in their Checked-in Baggage.

 Checked Baggage will, whenever possible, be carried on the same aircraft as the Customer, unless IndiGo decides for safety, security or operational reasons, to carry it on an alternative flight.
 If the Checked Baggage is carried on a subsequent flight, IndiGo will deliver it to the Customer, unless applicable law requires the Customer to be present for customs clearance.